 5. Make the most of your weekend:

-I like to make sure that by Friday evening I’m ready to cut loose and just enjoy my two days of no work.
+I like to make sure that by Friday evening I’m ready to cut loose and just enjoy my weekend.
 I like to leave work behind and just enjoy my time to be with my husband, to socialize with friends and family and just to enjoy a break.

 Leaving work behind can often mean day-to-day chores too.
-I try to cram those errands and tasks into the already busy week, so that when the weekend comes I am completely free.
+I try to cram those errands and tasks into the already busy week.
+This way when the weekend comes I am completely free.

 There is zero shame in using your weekend to recharge if you can.